caffreit/Battle-of-the-Sexes-ParkRun/README.md

 A little unexpectedly the standard devaition for men is consistently lower, showing that men have a more similar ability to one another.

 Below is a boxplot which shows the (more or less) the same information as above but in a more condensed form.
-More info on boxplots http://www.physics.csbsju.edu/stats/box2.html
+[More info](http://www.physics.csbsju.edu/stats/box2.html) on boxplots.

 ```python